top of page

 REWILD EASTLAKE?

-How do we do this?
-Add native plants!
-Having evolved here, natives excel in our environment and provide food and homes for far more of our native insects, birds and critters than introduced nursery plants.
+Having evolved here, native plants excel in our environment and provide food and homes for far more of our native insects, birds and critters than typical nursery plants.
+Some native plants, called keystone plants, can host over 200 different species!
 You can have a BIG impact on your yard and neighborhood by gardening just a bit differently or helping to add native plants to our public spaces.

 FIVE EASY THINGS YOU CAN DO TO REWILD